ckan/ckanext-issues/README.md

     ckan.plugins = issues

-After you clear your cache and reload the site, the Issues plugin and should be available.
+After you clear your cache and restart the web server, the Issues extension should be available.

-## Configuration

-To configure notifications, you should set the following option in your configuration, and all users in the group will get the email.

-    ckanext.issues.send_email_notifications = true

-If you set max_strikes then users can 'report' a comment as spam/abuse.
-If the number of users reporting a particular comment hits the max_strikes number then it is hidden, pending moderation.

-    ckanext.issues.max_strikes = 2

 ## Upgrade from older versions